 - 1. An estimated 15 to 40 percent of college-age men and women may develop depression, but the number may be rising. - 2.
-Three key contributors to depression in college students are stress, substance abuse, and sleep loss.
+Three key contributors to depression in college students are stress, too little sleep, and academic and athletic pressures.